ChrisWeldon/MTGForecasting/README.md

 example_full_table.fillna(method='ffill', inplace=True)
 ```

-The next cell is a function that I am calling 'horizonize' which is based off of Ethan Rosenthal's blog [link here](https://www.ethanrosenthal.com/2019/02/18/time-series-for-scikit-learn-people-part3/)
+The next cell is a function that I am calling 'horizonize' which is based on Ethan Rosenthal's blog [link here](https://www.ethanrosenthal.com/2019/02/18/time-series-for-scikit-learn-people-part3/)

 *Ethan Rosenthal actually made a whole library to help with this sort of analysis using scikit-learn called [skits](https://github.com/EthanRosenthal/skits).
-Unfortunately, I had trouble findind docs that I could understand so I just reinvented the wheel on this one.*
+Unfortunately, I had trouble finding docs that I could understand so I just reinvented the wheel on this one.*